virustotalop/virustotalop/README.md

 :computer: Freelance Work

-If you wish to commission freelance work please contact me on discord.
+If you wish to commission freelance work please contact me on Discord.

 :mailbox: Contact me